 Cross this tile and be promoted (piece is flipped over and has additional markings).
 This is required when playing the path(s) where you traverse tiles more than once.
 A promoted piece behaves exactly like other pieces, but a non-promoted piece may not attack one that is promoted.

 Stack up to four of the same colour on this tile.
-Most of these simply let the player get on the board, but one is available for either player.
-Having only one piece on this tile may or may not be safe from attack, but two or more are always safe.
+This appears to be the meaning of the image on the tile.
+Whatever colour gets to this tile first may claim it for that colour until they move off and let the opponent occupy the square.
+As a variant; having only one piece on this tile may or may not be safe from attack, but two or more are always safe.

 Stack up to four of either colour on this tile.
 It's possible to detain an opponent on this tile, as only the top piece may move.